 Further information about Nevada drug crimes involving Schedule IV drugs is available here:

 - narcotics possession

 - narcotics sales

 - offense of transporting drugs

 For more information on drug schedules I through III and V, see our following articles:

 Accused of narcotics offense?
 We can help…

-If you’ve been arrested and booked for a “drug crime” in Nevada, call our Las Vegas criminal defense attorneys for a free phone consultation.
+If you’ve been arrested and booked for a “drug crime” in Nevada, call our Las Vegas criminal defense attorneys for a phone consultation.
 We might be able to persuade the prosecution to drop your case or lessen the charges.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.